|

 On FanArtReview.com every qualifying photographer, traditional artist, and digital artist is ranked.
 The top five for each category receive special recognition.

-To be ranked, an artist needs to post two works (in the proper category) that do well.
+To be ranked, an artist needs to post six works (in the proper category) that do well.
 Rank is primarily determined by looking at the artists overall rating (based on the reviews on his or her work).
 How well an artists work is received is also considered.
-For this the site looks at the number of reviews an artist is receiving.
+For this the site looks at the number of reviews an artist is receiving although the primary factor is the quality of the ratings with six stars being an important part of the rankings.

 The Top Five Photographers signature icons